 Citing in a Blog Post

 Blogging is an informal form of writing.
-The inclusion of a formatted in-text citation and reference list might be considered too formal in this context.
+The inclusion of a formatted in-text citation and reference list might be considered too formal.
 Nevertheless, the blog writer still has the responsibility to cite sources.
+Providing links to references and including the name of the author or creator is still an important part of giving credit.

 Citing in a Slide Show or Video Presentation